 “We’ll get Reggie back.
 We’ll get all of them to safety I promise ya, but we need to stick to the plan.”

-Reginald found his centre.
+Reginald trusted Paddy’s advice.
+He found his center.
 He found his calm.
 Junior’s screams and pleads would be the battle cry that spurred him on.
 But then the phone rang again.
 Reginald answered.

 “Rita?” he said.

 “Rita?
 My love you need to calm down.”

 “I’m going for junior right now.
 I’m going to get him right now.”

 “Don’t let them kill him Reginald, please!
 You can’t let them hurt him anymore.
 He must be so scared!”